isakbm/gitgraph.nvim/README.md

 When in the git graph buffer you can open diffview on the commit under the cursor with `Enter`.

-... morekeymaps to come
+... moreke ymaps to come ...

-# Highlights
+# Highlights Groups

-## information
+## commit information

   - 'GitGraphHash'
   - 'GitGraphTimestamp'